 In order to provide transparency and to support national sharing of lessons learnt and good practice in writing and publishing such reports, all reviews of cases meeting the Serious Case Review criteria will result in a readily accessible published report on the LSCB's website.
 It will remain on the web-site for a minimum of 12 months and thereafter be available on request.

 The fact that the report will be published must be taken into consideration throughout the process, with reports written in such a way that publication 'will not be likely to harm the welfare of any children or Adults at Risk involved in the case' and consideration given on how best to manage the impact of publication on those affected by the case.
-The LSCB will comply with the Data Protection Act 1998 and any other restrictions on publication of information, such as court orders.
+The LSCB will comply with the General Data Protection Regulations (GDPR), Data Protection Act 2018 and any other restrictions on publication of information, such as court orders.

 The final Serious Case Review report should: